cloudmesh/pi/content/en/tutorial/sdcard-burn-pi-as-burner/index.md

 <center>
 <img src="setup4.png" width="50%" />

 Figure 6.
-Choose your Wifi network.
+Choose your Wifi network and configure it while adding the password.
 </center>